 Quality assurance (QA) refers to the engineering activities implemented in a quality system so that requirements for a product or service will be fulfilled

 What does this mean for DevOps though?
 Well the end product is the software or application being provided so most people focus on its requirements when talking QA and DevOps.
-Software development based on TDD/BDD and strict Continuous Integration practices are brought up frequently.

 Do these things (TDD/BDD) typically involve both development and operations staff though?